bernardopires/django-tenant-schemas/README.markdown

 Are *highly* welcome!
 Feel free to write an issue for any feedback you have. :)

 ###Shared and Tenant-Specific Apps###
-[`django-appschema`](https://bitbucket.org/cedarlab/django-appschema/src) tries to solve this in a very hackish and dangerous way by altering django's app cache.
+[`django-appschema`](https://bitbucket.org/cedarlab/django-appschema/overview) tries to solve this in a very hackish and dangerous way by altering django's app cache.
 This is not safe for on-the-fly creation of tenants, so this is not an option. [django-schemata](https://github.com/tuttle/django-schemata) partially solves it by forcing you to move your shared tables to the `public` schema.
 When syncing the tables for tenant-specific applications, the search path is set to `public` plus the tenant's schema, this means all tables that already exist on `public` will not be created.
 This is not ideal because it doesn't allow you have to applications that are both shared and tenant-specific.
 For example, you may need to have a user system for your main domain and another for your tenants.
 Or you may want to have `south` in both.

 To enable this, an idea would be to allow all models, both shared and tenant-specific to be synced.
 After the sync, the unnecessary models can be manually deleted from the database.
 This is of course not very elegant, but shouldn't present a big hit on performance (how often do you sync your models?) and doesn't involve hacking django's cache.

 What do you think of this solution?
 Do you have a better idea?
-Please send in your feedback!
+Please send in your feedback at issue #1.

 ###Multi-Threading###
 This is being used right now in production on a small project and I have made an attempt to make it thread-safe, but I'm a complete beginner at this subject.
 Any help on this would be *HIGHLY* appreciated.
 Can someone please check if the custom `postgresql_backend` is thread-safe?
 If there is a way to write a test for this, it would be awesome.
+Please send in your feedback at issue #2.

 ####Template tag `{% url %}`####
 Basically 100% of the code was copied from Django's source, just to be able to remove `settings.TENANT_URL_TOKEN` from the URL.
 There should be a smarter way to do this.
+Please send in your feedback at issue #3.

 ####2 Small to-dos at testing####
-Take a look at `tenant_schemas/tests/schemas.py` and search for the string `todo`.
+Take a look at [tenant_schemas/tests/schemas.py](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/tests/schemas.py) and search for the string `todo`.
+Please send in your feedback at issue #4.

 Final Notes
 -----